LauraVEkris/openrowingmonitor/docs/installation.md

 ### Initialization of the Raspberry Pi

 * Install **Raspberry Pi OS Lite** on the SD Card i.e. with the [Raspberry Pi Imager](https://www.raspberrypi.org/software).
 Here, Raspberry Pi OS Lite 64 Bit is recommended as it is better suited for real-time environments.
-Please note that on a Raspberry Pi Zero or Zero 2, you need to increase the swap-size to 1024 otherwise the installation will fail (see [this manual how to do this](https://pimylifeup.com/raspberry-pi-swap-file/));
+Use of Raspberry Pi OS Bullseye or Bookworm is recommended.
+Please note that on a Raspberry Pi Zero 2W, you need to increase the swap-size to 1024 otherwise the installation will fail (see [this manual how to do this](https://pimylifeup.com/raspberry-pi-swap-file/));
 * Configure the network connection and enable SSH, if you use the Raspberry Pi Imager, you can automatically do this while writing the SD Card, just press `Ctrl-Shift-X`(see [here](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/) for a description), otherwise follow the instructions below
 * Connect the device to your network ([headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) or via [command line](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md))
 * Enable [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md)